 A Comprehensive Guide To 9 Popular Skincare Terms For Indian Women

 Retinol is the technical name for vitamin A and has over 50 years of research proving it to be one of the best skincare ingredients for improving a variety of concerns including wrinkles, loss of firmness, discolourations, clogged pores, and skin texture.
-While retinol is often talked about in terms of its amazing anti-ageing benefits, it was first recognized for reducing breakouts, shrinking pores, and improving oily skin.
+While retinol is often talked about in terms of its amazing anti-ageing benefits, it was first recognised for reducing breakouts, shrinking pores, and improving oily skin.
 For all these reasons, retinol is considered a multi-tasking superhero ingredient for almost everyone.

 2. Hyaluronic Acid